qhtjrmin/GPrimer/README.md

 |pair-complementarity|<5-mer|
 |3' pair-complementarity|<4-mer|

-If users want to change the parameters for pair filtering, set the option –p2 as 1.
-Then, they can enter the parameter values that they want.
+If you want to change the parameters for pair filtering, set the option –p2 as 1.
+Then, you can enter the parameter values that you want.

 The example command for setting your own single filtering parameters:
 ```